 - Swallowing is controlled through excitatory (acetylcholine, substance P) and inhibitory (NO, VIP) neurohumoral substances.

-- Degeneration of inhibitory neurons within the myenteric plexuses (Auerbach's plexus) → deficient inhibitory neurotransmitters → failure to relax and higher resting pressure of the LES, as well as dysfunctional peristalsis → esophageal dilation proximal to LES
+- Atrophy of inhibitory neurons in the Auerbach plexus → lack of inhibitory neurotransmitters (e.g., NO, VIP) → inability to relax and increased resting pressure of the LES, as well as dysfunctional peristalsis → esophageal dilation proximal to LES

 - Retrosternal pain and cramps